Evolutionary origin of the bipartite architecture of dissipative cellular networks: Results

-We analyze the phenomenon theoretically for the proofreading network and find a theoretic explanation.
-We can simplify the system to the form in Fig \ref{fig:fig4}a and assume fuels cannot combine to the elongating chain for simplicity (disabling mode 3 in Fig. S3).
-At steady state, the concentration of $A$, $[A]$, can be written as a function of kinetic parameters and $[B]$ shown in \eqref{eq1}.
-According to the work of Hopfield \cite{Hopfield1974} and Qian \cite{Qian2006}, the difference of correct and incorrect pathways lies in the different dissociation rates $k_1$ and $m_2$.Therefore, we can rewrite these two parameters for the incorrect product as $m'_2=m_2 e^{dE}$, $k_1=k'_1e^{dE}$, where $dE$ is the energy difference between the correct and incorrect products.
-According to our definition, the performance of the network is defined as $s=\frac{[A]_{correct}}{[A]_{correct}+[A]_{incorrect}} $, and we assume $dE$ is a small valuable.
-In this way, we can get s in the form of \eqref{eq2} (details in Supplementary information note 3).
+Having shown that decoupling the strongest fuel is selectively favored during evolutionary simulations, we asked whether this preference reflects a deeper physical constraint: is fuel decoupling merely advantageous, or is it required to sustain strong non-equilibrium driving in functional networks?
+We considered a simplified proofreading scheme based on Hopfield’s classical model, in which monomers bind to an elongating chain ($B$) to form an intermediate complex ($A'$), which is subsequently converted into the elongated chain ($A$), driven by an external fuel $F$ (Fig.~\ref{fig:fig4}a).
+At steady state, the concentration of state $A$, $[A]$, can be expressed as a function of kinetic parameters and $[B]$ (concentration of state $B$), as shown in Eq.~(1).
+Following the formulations of Hopfield~\cite{hopfield1974} and Qian~\cite{qian2006}, the difference between correct and incorrect pathways arises from the distinct dissociation rates $k_1$ and $m_2$.
+Therefore, we can rewrite these two parameters for the incorrect product as $m_2' = m_2 e^{dE}$ and $k_1 = k_1' e^{dE}$, where $dE$ is the energy difference between the correct and incorrect product.
+Assuming $dE$ is small, we rewrite the performance of the network as Eq.~(2).